It’s finally Spring, take full advantage of the long sunny days and the warm weather by taking your daily exercise outdoors.

 Bring along a family member or a friend for a great day out and you won’t even realise you’re exercising.

-Summer time is the perfect time of year for water activities.
-It’s hot, the suns beating down and being by the water seems to be one of the best ways to enjoy the weather.
+Spring time is the perfect time of year for water activities.
+It’s hot, the sun is out and being by the water seems to be one of the best ways to enjoy the weather while not sizzling away like in Summer.

 You may have seen paddle boarders drifting by as you lay by the beach but although it seems like a laid-back activity it, don't be fooled.
 Stand-up paddle boarding requires a lot of body control to keep your balance which works helps to tone your whole body, especially your core, without feeling like you're exercising.

-So, if you’ve been looking for ways to tighten up your midsection paddle boarding might be just the activity to take up this summer.
+So, if you’ve been looking for ways to tighten up your midsection paddle boarding might be just the activity to take up.

-If standing on a board in the ocean doesn’t seem like your cup of tea, then swimming is also a great way to enjoy the outdoors and stay active this summer.
+If standing on a board in the ocean doesn’t seem like your cup of tea, then swimming is also a great way to enjoy the outdoors and stay active.

-Whether you’re swimming in a pool, a lake or just at the beach, swimming consistently for an hour will burn on average 400 calories perfect to compensate for those summer BBQ’s.
+Whether you’re swimming in a pool, a lake or just at the beach, swimming consistently for an hour will burn on average 400 calories.

-If spending some time in the pool is all it takes to be active this summer, then what are you waiting for?
+If spending some time in the pool is all it takes to be active during the warmer months, then what are you waiting for?

-It might be another water sport activity, but kayaking should not be overlooked as an activity to take up this summer.
+It might be another water sport activity, but kayaking should not be overlooked as an activity to take up during Spring.

 Not only is kayaking a great way to explore greater distances across the water but it also offers a serious arm and upper body workout.